-The optional 70-volt/100-volt speaker linemonitoring PCBA replaces the standard termination board and enables connection of 70-volt and/or 100-volt speakers to the SP2 station.
-Terminal block TB1 provides termination for the station's speaker loop(s).
+The optional 70-volt/100-volt speaker line-monitoring PCBA replaces the standard termination board and enables connection of 70-volt and/or 100-volt speakers to the SP2 station.
+Terminate the station's speaker loop(s) to terminal block TB1.
 Wire all speakers in parallel.
-Monitor one speaker loop by terminating the return cable to the LINE SPRVN terminals at terminal block TB2 (see Figure 6 and Table 2).
+Monitor one speaker loop for faults by terminating the return cable to the LINE SPRVN terminals at terminal block TB2 (see Figure 6 and Table 2).